-The EIT will provide operational guidance to and monitor the KICs on compliance with sound management principles, the principles and criteria set out for European Partnerships in the Horizon Europe regulation and alignment with Horizon Europe priorities in order to maximize their performance and impact.
+The EIT shall ensure that the implementation of the KICs is in full compliance with the respective requirements stemming from the Horizon Europe regulation, including ensuring the transition of existing eight KICs towards delivery of the new implementation criteria of Horizon Europe for European Partnerships.
+Therefore the EIT will provide strengthened operational guidance to KICs and continuously monitor the KICs' performance in compliance with sound management, monitoring and evaluation principles set in the EIT regulation, as well as the principles and criteria set out for European Partnerships in the Horizon Europe regulation and alignment with Horizon Europe priorities and indicators in order to maximize their performance and impact.
+Appropriate corrective measures will be taken in case KIC underperforms, delivers inadequate results or lack of European added value.

-Measures ensuring continuous openness of the KICs and transparency during implementation will be improved notably by including common provisions for new members that add value to the partnerships.
+The EIT shall ensure that continuous openness of the KICs will be improved notably by applying coherent, clear and transparent accession criteria for new members that add value to the partnerships, by systematic monitoring, as well as by other provisions like the procedures for preparation of their business plans.
 They will also run their activities in a fully transparent way.
-KICs will remain dynamic partnerships that new partners, including an increasing share of SMEs, can join on the basis of excellence and strategic fit.
+KICs will remain open and dynamic partnerships that new partners across the Union, including an increasing share of SMEs, that add value to the partnership, can join on the basis of excellence and innovation relevance.
 In order to limit the concentration of funding and ensure that KICs activities benefit from a wide network of partners, the procedure for the preparation of the Business Plan (including the identification of priorities, the selection of activities and the allocation of funds) will be made more transparent and inclusive.
-Finally, KICs will increase the share of calls, in particular for innovation projects that are open to third parties.
-All these measures will increase the number of participating entities involved in KICs' activities.
-Finally, KICs should report on the involvement of new partners in their regular reporting.
+Finally, KICs will increase the number of participating entities involved in KICs' activities.
+Finally, KICs should report on the involvement of new partners in their regular reporting as one of the elements of their performance-based funding.

-As KICs operate across the entire value chain of innovation, they will ensure an appropriate balance of education, entrepreneurship and innovation activities in their Business Plan portfolio.
-KICs operations will be implemented through a lean, efficient and cost-effective structure that would keep administrative and overhead costs to a minimum.
-EIT will ensure that KICs will achieve their expected impacts through a broad range of activities, identified in the KICs' Business Plans, which effectively support the fulfilment of their objectives.
+As KICs operate across the entire value chain of innovation, the EIT shall ensure an appropriate balance of education, entrepreneurship and innovation activities in KICs Business Plans and that KICs operations will be implemented through a lean and cost-efficient structure that would keep administrative and management costs to a minimum (maximum [x%] of the budget).
+EIT will ensure that KICs will deliver their expected impacts through a broad range of activities, identified in the KICs' Business Plans, which effectively support the fulfilment of their objectives including potential impact on innovation ecosystems at local, national and EU levels.
 Commitments from each KIC's partner throughout the contractual duration of the initiative will be ensured by regularly monitoring the actual partner's contributions against the original commitments.
 EIT will ensure that KICs have a risk management system in place for cases where some partners are not able to meet their original commitments.